 The problem is, when mice become well established in a property, it can be very difficult to remove them using conventional pest control methods, which usually means putting down mouse poison or mice traps.

-Gulliver Hill said: “In London mouse control has become much more difficult because a large proportion of mice and rats are now resistant to rodent poisons, known as rodenticides.
+A SUPERPROOF director said: “In London mouse control has become much more difficult because a large proportion of mice and rats are now resistant to rodent poisons, known as rodenticides.
 It is also recognised that they are becoming behaviourally-resistant to traps.

 “They evolve so fast because of their rapid breeding cycles that humans can’t invent new poisons and traps fast enough to keep up.”